rocksteadyrose/travelapp/README.md

 ## Phase 2
 * We'll book the trip for you
 * Add additional experiences like airbnb, trip advisor, food options, etc
+* In-app purchases, clothing boxes, and partnership opps
+* Bookings and purchases all within the app so that the app serves as a one stop shop: no need to open a million tabs to book your travel, check the weather, and plan/purchase your outfits

 # Roles
 - Leslie: Lead Backend Developer– Full Stack Developer